jina-ai/action-hub-builder/README.md

 python app.py /abc --dry-run
 ```

-Note that this only checks the name conventions, required files.
+Note that `dry-run` only checks the name conventions, required files.
 No actual testing and building.

 ### View the Build Log of a Run